 Volunteers are a renewable resource for any organization, but their effectiveness requires a solid enabling policy along with a management strategy for information gathering.
-Volunteers need to understand an organization’s expectations up front, with a common vocabulary and set of values that support the organization’s stated mission.
+Volunteers need to understand an organization’s expectations up front, with a common vocabulary and values that support the organization’s stated mission.

-Not only do unclear duties and expectations lead to a negative experience for your volunteers, but your community will get wind of these experiences soon enough.
+Not only do unclear duties and expectations lead to a negative experience for your volunteers, your community will get wind of these experiences soon enough.
 Your community should see and understand your organization’s mission from the success of your volunteer program.
 Likewise, information from volunteers is crucial to understanding the extent of your organization’s impact.
-This bottom up approach identifies themes and characteristics you may have missed in your volunteer programs, and will be invaluable to understanding how others see you.
+This bottom up approach identifies themes and characteristics you may have missed in your volunteer programs, and will be invaluable to understand how others see you.

 Volunteers are an organization’s representatives, as much as the named board of directors, and like directors, they have a lifecycle.
 Bear in mind that volunteers may become donors and boosters, after a positive volunteer experience.
 Those who return for more assignments can also take more active leadership positions, and will serve as organizational ambassadors.